 A Paid Books Account allows you to sell books and offer books for free on iBooks.
 You will need to provide banking and tax information so you can receive payment.

 A Free Books Account allows you to offer books for free on iBooks.
 If you think you may later have books you would like to sell, you should create a Paid Books Account now, as existing Free Books Accounts can’t be converted to Paid Book Accounts.

-Should I work directly with Apple or use an aggregator?
+Should I work directly with Apple to distribute my books, or should I go through an aggregator?

-You can sign up to offer your books directly using iTunes Connect.
+You can sign up to sell your books directly using iTunes Connect.
 However, if you are not sure how to create digital editions of your titles, or if you have other operational or financial needs, it may be best to work with an aggregator.
-Aggregators are experts in EPUB conversion, formatting, marketing, promotion and price optimisation.
+Aggregators are experts in ePub conversion, formatting, marketing, promotion, and price optimization.
 For a nominal charge, they can format your book to Apple’s specifications so that it uploads correctly the first time, and they can distribute your book across multiple channels.
-For more information, see the iBooks Aggregators page on iTunes Connect.
+See a list of Apple-approved aggregators

 Do I need an Apple ID to apply?

-Yes, to apply you need an Apple ID that is set up for use on the iTunes Store with a valid credit card on file (for identity verification purposes).
+Yes, you need an Apple ID that is set up for use on the iTunes Store and that has a current credit card on file (for identity verification purposes).
 If you don’t already have an Apple ID that you use on the iTunes Store, download iTunes and create one for free.
-The Apple ID you apply with will be the same for iTunes Connect once your account has been successfully set up and activated.

 How much does it cost?